 Free School Meals during School Closure – COVID-19

-St John the Baptist School is closed at the moment except for children of key workers and vulnerable children.
-All families eligible for Free School Meals (which does not mean ALL of our families) will receive a voucher from the school each week during term time.
+St John the Baptist School is closed except for children of key workers and vulnerable children.
+All families eligible for Free School Meals (which does not mean ALL of our families) will receive a voucher from the school each week while school is closed.
 Eligibility is determined by the Hackney Learning Trust.

 If you have not received a voucher and believe you are eligible for Free School Meals, please contact the school office on 0207 739 4902.
 For parents who have not yet applied for Free School Meals with the Hackney Learning Trust, you can do so by clicking on the link below: